Emission Control Catalysts Market

 Automotive

 The automotive sector dominates the emission control catalyst market with an estimated share of around 65%.
 ECCs are extensively used in passenger vehicles, light commercial vehicles, and heavy-duty trucks to control NOx, CO, and hydrocarbon emissions.
-Rising global vehicle production and stricter vehicular emission norms are major drivers of growth in this segment.
+Rising vehicle production and stricter vehicular emission norms are major drivers of growth in this segment.

 Industrial